 Focus on locality

 When it comes to reducing your carbon footprint, try to keep everything local.
-This means dealing with local suppliers and sourcing local ingredients to reduce the distance your supplies are traveling.
+This means dealing with local suppliers and sourcing local ingredients to reduce the distance your supplies are travelling.
 Plus, your local produce will probably taste better as it’ll be fresher than food that’s been sitting in the back of a truck during transit.
 For furniture and linens, go for pieces made in Britain, especially if they’re manufactured in a nearby town or city.

 Swap your cleaning products

 Most of the chemicals in your cleaning products can be toxic to the environment.
-Some aerosol cans contain chlorofluorocarbons (CFCs), a chemical which has played a big part in damaging the ozone layer.
+Some aerosol cans contain chlorofluorocarbons (CFCs), a chemical that has played a big part in damaging the ozone layer.
 Other products contain substances like ammonia, nitrogen and phosphorous, which can be harmful to wildlife and plant life should they find their way into the local habitat through drainage systems.
-Plus, the plastic packaging is generally not biodegradable, which means it builds up in landfills if it’s not recycled properly.
+Plus, plastic packaging is generally not biodegradable, which means it builds up in landfills if it’s not recycled properly.